 “Well obviously, but other than being dead, then why?”
 Nayleen pressed.

 Jimmy grabbed the crystal and clenched it hard in his fist, blocking the image and when he opened his hand again, it was no longer projecting anything.
 He put it back into his pocket.
 “I cannot thank you all enough.
 Really.
-I know this request is insane, but I didn’t know what else to do.
+I know this request is insane, but I don't know what else to do.
 It’s hard to explain, but when you’re in this kind of business for decades, you just get used to noticing how something smells off.”

 “How did you even find us anyway?”
 Cyial asked.